airalab/learning-center/en/lesson_6_wallet.md

     quantity_buy - Quantity to buy
     quantity_sale - Quantity to sell

-Create lot to sell 1000 `Shareholder token`s in exchange for 500 `DAO credit` tokens.
+Create a lot to sell 1000 `Shareholder token`s in exchange for 500 `DAO credit` tokens.

-> Please take into account `Number of decimal places` while specifying quantities.
-If you set the `Number of decimal places` to 8 and want to get 500 Cr tokens, set quantity_buy parameter to 500 00000000.
+> Please take into account the `Number of decimal places` while specifying quantities.
+If you set the `Number of decimal places` to 8 and want to get 500 Cr tokens, set the quantity_buy parameter to 500 00000000.

 Send the transaction from the seller account

 ![Screenshot 35](/img/Screenshot_35.png)

 The `Market` is not capable of closing the deals itself.
-It is just a registry of buy/sell contracts.
-It can create new deal and tracks it's address.
+It is just a registry of bought/sold contracts.
+It can create a new deal and tracks its address.

 Let's make sure that you have created the lot.
 Click on the `Market` contract in `Read from Contract`.
-The select `First`.
+Then select `First`.

 ![Screenshot 40](/img/Screenshot_40.png)